mapbox/mapbox-upload/README.md

 A [`stream`](http://nodejs.org/api/stream.html) object can be passed in instead of `{file: filepath}`.
 `length` option is recommended for accurate progress-stream reporting.
 If length is unknown, it can be updated after upload has begun by emitting a `length` event from the `stream` object.

 ## CLI Usage

+Using the CLI will also require [generating a secret token](https://www.mapbox.com/help/create-api-access-token/) with the `uploads:write` scope enabled.

 ```
 $ npm install --global mapbox-upload